manuepele/SM_LQs/README.md

 # SM_LQs
 Computational tools to implement a particle physics model that involves four new scalar leptoquark fields $\chi^u_1$, $\chi^u_2$, $\chi^d_1$ and $\chi^d_2$ and their interactions to the gauge bosons of the Standard Model.
 The details of the model are discussed in:

-- Da Rold, L., Epele, M., Medina, A. et al. Enhancement of the double Higgs production via leptoquarks at the LHC.
-J. High Energ.
-Phys.
-2021, 100 (2021). arXiv:2105.06309
+- L. Da Rold, M. Epele, A. Medina, N. I. Mileo and A. Szynkman, Enhancement of the double Higgs production via leptoquarks at the LHC, JHEP 08 (2021) 100 [2105.06309]

 This tools were developes by making use of: